How to Use Patching to Fix Carpet Marks and Holes

 8 Simple Steps to Patching Carpet

-The carpet patching steps below work for frayed, scorched, worn, and stained rugs.
+Use these carpet patching steps to replace sections of frayed, scorched, worn, and stained carpet.

 Step 1: Prepare Your Tools

-Gather all necessary supplies, such as the seam roller, carpet knife, and scissors.
+Gather your seam roller, carpet knife, and scissors.
 The carpet scissors should have a built-in blade to help protect your fingers.
-Learn how each carpet works before working on the damaged carpet.
+Make sure your adhesive, matching carpet, and carpet pad are nearby.

 Step 2: Inspect the Carpet’s Damaged Areas

 Take measurements of the damaged area to determine the right patch size.
 A carpet patch kit is ideal for DIY beginners.
 It makes cutting the exact size and shape easier.
-Inspect the carpet pad as well to determine whether it needs a replacement.
+Inspect the carpet pad as well to determine whether you need to replace it.

 Step 3: Make a Trace